cuemacro/finmarketpy/INSTALL.md

 This will keep code you are working on separate from the site-packages directory.
 So, instead of running pip install on findatapy, run conda install (or pip install since some of the packages don't appear to be available on conda) on each of the packages listed in findatapy's setup.py:

     ```
-    conda create -n devcuemacro python=3.5.2 pip
+    conda create -n devcuemacro python=3.6 pip
     activate devcuemacro
     pip install pandas twython pytz requests numpy pandas_datareader quandl statsmodels multiprocess ...
     ```

     I then separately clone the findatapy repository and add its location to my PYTHONPATH

-*   If we wish to install an anaconda instance in our environment (which will install lots of libraries like pandas) we can instead run
+*   If we wish to install an conda instance in our environment (which will install lots of libraries like pandas) we can instead run

     ```
-    conda create -n devcuemacro python=3.5.2 anaconda
+    conda create -n devcuemacro python=3.6 anaconda
     ```